 Tell the reference about the role your candidate is interviewing for.
 Mention hard and soft skills an ideal candidate should possess to succeed in the role, and follow up with: “Based on these skill sets, do you think [candidate X] would fit in well, or can learn these skills quickly?”

 Listen thoughtfully to their answers but take everything with a grain of salt.
 If a reference says something like, “Well, [candidate X excelled at A, but I would have liked to see him do more of B,” you can work with that information.

 Focus the call on questions that build or expand on scenarios your candidate provided.
 For example:

 What are some of X’s most admirable skills not listed on his resume?

-How do you think he’d handle new and bigger responsibilities?
+How do you think he’d handle new and more significant responsibilities?

 He told me about this scenario.
 How would you describe it?